Name-hw/UserEnums/README.md

 # UserEnums
 A user-created, autocomplete recreation of Roblox's Enum.

+## Features

+- If used correctly, you can create and use auto-complete Enums.
+- You can create Enums that can be used in multiple scripts.
+- It’s almost identical to Enums created by Roblox.

 ## How to use

 - First, write the type of Enum you want to create in Types.